 Mitcham Council presents Australia Day Awards each year.
 Awards are presented to acknowledge achievements by individuals or groups living and/or working in the City of Mitcham who have made outstanding contributions to the community.

 The Australia Day Awards provide unique recognition for some of the outstanding work of residents and are part of the Council's commitment to strengthening and acknowledging community participation within the City.

 The Australia Day Awards are supported by the Australia Day Council of South Australia and are administered by Local Government Authorities throughout South Australia on behalf of the Council.
 The Award ceremony takes place on Australia Day.

-Australia Day Citizen of the Year Award - Mr Ian Steel OAM
+Australia Day Citizen of the Year Award - Joint Recipient

 For a comprehensive list of Australia Day Award recipients click here.